lafusew/react-tiles/README.md

 + Map imported from a JSON and stored in a React.Context to be able to modify the map.
   + Map editor component that allows you to edit the 2D lvl array in a visual way.

-Next it went terrible, too much thing to do in too less time, I had to show progress to my teacher all the way through so I was building ultra crappy and not abstracted component to test and finnally I had no time to refactor and clean everything so now its plenty of bugs and not working great, but in order to fit the subject I had to continue.
+Next it went terrible, too much thing to do in a short amount of time, I had to show progress to my teacher all the way through so I was building ultra crappy and not abstracted component to test and finnally I had no time to refactor and clean everything so now its plenty of bugs and not working great, but in order to fit the subject I had to continue.
 So It's thurday now and I plan to do quickly finish a working prototype that can be shown tomorrow.

+#### 5. Friday

+The prototype wasn't pretty clean but at least it was really cool to be able to show a "game" using only HTML (no canvas).
+Only sound and Sentences was working.
+Sorry guys, this cool have been much cooler...

 ## How to run the project